krati221/FSDS-NIT/README.md

-# Full Stack Data Science-NIT
+# Full Stack Data Science
 6 months bootcamp in Data Science with Gen AI and Agentic AI